Data Age

 Data Age was a California-based video game company that developed and published titles for the Atari 2600 platform in the mid-1980s.
 Among their more well-known titles were Journey Escape (a tie-in with the band Journey) and Frankenstein's Monster, both published in 1982.
 The company was founded by Martin Meeker and four other designers.
-The employed 35 people by December 1982.
+They employed 35 people by December 1982.